-When I make this dish, I always cook more kasha than I'll need so I can make kasha croquettes (cooked kasha mixed with finely chopped onion, an egg and fine bread crumbs) that I bake for 40 minutes until crunchy all over.
+When you make this dish, cook more kasha than you'll need so you can make kasha croquettes (cooked kasha mixed with finely chopped onion, an egg, and fine bread crumbs) that are baked for 40 minutes until crunchy all over.
 They're great with mushroom sauce.

-Jewish kasha varnishkes has unlimited potential -- mix it with mushrooms or mandarin oranges and raisins as in this recipe for kasha stuffing where it is used as a stuffing but also can be served as a cold salad.
+Jewish kasha varnishkes has unlimited potential—mix it with mushrooms or mandarin oranges and raisins to be used as a stuffing for veal or poultry or served as a cold salad.